IbrahimZananiri/awesome-system-design/challenges/uber/proposals/IbrahimZananiri/README.md

 ![Uber H3 Earth](images/uber-h3-earth.png)

 Diagram: Uber H3 enables users to partition the globe into hexagons for more accurate analysis.
 [Source](https://eng.uber.com/h3/)

+For more on the nearby places search topic, check the proposal [Geo-Proximity Searching](/challenges/nearby-places/proposals/IbrahimZananiri).

 ## Evolution of Uber Fulfillment Capabilities